Jorge Reyes (baseball): Leones de Yucatán

 On August 13, 2018, Reyes was loaned to the Leones de Yucatán of the Mexican League.
 He finished the year with the team, logging 14 scoreless innings with 11 strikeouts.

 Tecolotes de los Dos Laredos

 On August 8, 2019, Reyes signed with the Tecolotes de los Dos Laredos of the Mexican League.
 In 5 games with Dos Laredos, Reyes struggled to a 1–3 record and 9.64 ERA in 18 2/3 innings of work.

 Acereros de Monclova

 On December 16, 2019, Reyes was traded to the Acereros de Monclova of the Mexican League in exchange for Jesus Arredondo and André Rienzo.
 Reyes did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 He became a free agent after the year.

 International career

-On February 26, 2019, Reyes was selected Mexico national baseball team at 2019 exhibition games against Japan.
+On February 26, 2019, Reyes was selected to play for the Mexico national baseball team at the 2019 exhibition games against Japan.